On the Effectiveness of Sampled Softmax Loss for Item Recommendation

 \subsubsection{\textbf{Alleviating Popularity Bias}}

-Intuitively, in SSM loss, items with larger frequency are more likely to be involved in a batch.
-As a consequence, popular items are prone to be penalized as negatives, preventing the model from recommending them to some degree.
+Intuitively, items with a larger frequency are more likely to be involved in a batch.
+In other words, this is equivalent to choosing negative items from an empirical frequency sampler, in expectation.
+As a consequence, popular items are prone to be penalized as negatives, preventing the model from recommending them to some degree~\cite{Yi2019Sampling}.
 Here, we prove this statement theoretically.